 This loose deal structure is a canny one that more buyers should consider: It allows them to gamble on riskier titles without overspending and creating unreasonable expectations, while experimenting with subject matters that deserve wider audiences — and might find them on VOD.

-“If it’s a film nobody wanted, and it gets a New York Times critics pick because we released, then they can sell the film somewhere else,” Rosenberg said.
+“If it’s a film nobody wanted, and it gets a New York Times critics pick because we released it, then they can sell the film somewhere else,” Rosenberg said.
 “If they want the film back, they can have it.”

 Film Movement Plus doesn’t exactly have a large subscriber base.
 “I don’t want to say how small it is, because it’s embarrassing,” Rosenberg said.
 “It’s in the low thousands.
 But it’s profitable now, and we’re able to keep it going even if it doesn’t grow that much.”
 The company stays in business thanks to its robust catalog, which yields strong business from the booming streaming market.
 Rosenberg said Tubi and Peacock are among its biggest clients.
 They might want to hit him up for “Bad Roads.”